SonOfLilit/kleenexp/README.md

 # re2, a modern regular expression syntax

+Regular Expressions are one of the best ideas in the programming world.
+However, Regular Expression _syntax_ is a _^#.*!_ accident from the 70s.
+Lets fix it.

-Now 100% less painful to migrate! (yup: migration is not painful *at all*)
+Now 100% less painful to migrate! (you heard that right: migration is not painful *at all*)

 ## Should I Make The Switch?